Damian-Pumar/sails-docs-guides/gettingStarted.md

 Here are some links and exercises to help you get more familiar with node.js

 # New to MVC
 MVC is crazy.
 Here are some links to get you started.
 This is how Sails.js strays from your average MVC.
+BYAH

 # Understanding the Stack
 Sails uses this node.js middleware.
 Here is how it all works with each other.